Tips for a Green Picnic That is Healthy and So Much Fun Being in Nature

 Many people use essential oils as repellents.
 These generally are even less effective on the mosquito or fly side but actually good for your health.

-I just found a good one I like called Citronella Outdoor Lotion that has citronella, eucalyptus, and tea tree oil in it.
+I just found a good one I like called Citronella Outdoor Lotion, which has citronella, eucalyptus, and tea tree oil.

 What is your favorite repellent?